 Confucianism and Confucius’s teachings are usually referred to as why Asian women were not treated very well in many parts of Asia.
-Confucius did not say a lot about women, but what he did say was not very positive.
+Confucius did not say much about women, but what he said was not very positive.

 Interesting Facts About Confucianism

 Confucianism is the ancient Chinese belief system that focuses on the importance of personal ethics and morality.
 It is a philosophy and belief system from Ancient China.
 Confucianism is important as it laid the foundation for the belief system of Ancient China.